Southern California DUI Lawyer

-Avoid Needing a Pasadena DUI Lawyer By Avoiding These 4 signs of drunk driving
+Avoid Needing a Southern California DUI Lawyer By Avoiding These 4 signs of drunk driving

 1. Lane-straddling – One of the most common signs of a drunk driver is when a driver straddles one set of lane markers instead of keeping between both lane markers.
 While the driver might think this is the safest way of getting home, it actually endangers drivers on both sides of the road.

 2. Bloodshot eyes and slurred speech – Once a cop has pulled someone over that they suspect has been drinking, they’ll shine the flashlight into the driver’s eyes and ask some questions.
 What the cop is looking for is if the driver has any signs of slurred speech or bloodshot eyes, either of which could lead to you needing a Southern California DUI lawyer.